Slovak strongman Robert Fico follows the Orban playbook

 “Fico is quite open about it.
 He will do what Orban has done in Hungary,” says a minister in Ludovit Odor’s technocratic cabinet.
 He adds: “If Fico gets back it means that the future of this country would be stopped for decades.
 The smartest and bravest will leave.”

-When Fico split from the (former communist) SDL party and founded his populist Smer (Direction) party in 1999, he was seen as a young Vladimir Meciar, a successor to the country’s semi-authoritarian founder who had recently been ousted as premier.
+When Fico split from the (former communist) SDL party and founded his populist Smer (Direction) party in 1999, the lawyer was seen as a young Vladimir Meciar, a successor to the country’s semi-authoritarian founder who had recently been ousted as premier.

 Yet in government with Meciar in 2006-10 and then without him in 2012-18 Fico largely maintained the free market reforms and macro-economic orthodoxy of Mikulas Dzurinda’s reforming administration, as well as its pro-Western foreign policy.
 His single-party government of 2012-16 did not try to dismantle democracy, as Orban did when he regained power with the first of his constitutional majorities in 2010.